kubernetes/website/content/zh-cn/docs/concepts/services-networking/ingress.md

 <!--
 ## Prerequisites

-You must have an [ingress controller](/docs/concepts/services-networking/ingress-controllers) to satisfy an Ingress.
+You must have an [Ingress controller](/docs/concepts/services-networking/ingress-controllers) to satisfy an Ingress.
 Only creating an Ingress resource has no effect.
 -->
 ## 环境准备